ichuang/pyqsp/pyqsp/gadgets2/introductory_readme.md

-# Quantum computing with *gadgets* :pager:: a guide with examples
+# Quantum computing with *gadgets* :pager: (a guide with examples)

-Gadgets are unitary superoperators, based in the theory of quantum signal processing (QSP) and quantum singular values transformation (QSVT), which achieve flexible and intuitive block encodings of multivariable polynomial transforms.
-They permit *function-first reasoning* about quantum programs, and offer improved resource complexity over competing methods for applying desired functions to the spectrum of large linear operators.
+Gadgets are unitary superoperators, based in the theory of quantum signal processing (QSP) and quantum singular value transformation (QSVT); they achieve flexible and intuitive block encodings of multivariable polynomial transforms.
+Uniquely, gadgets permit *function-first reasoning* about quantum programs, and offer improved resource complexity over competing methods for applying desired functions to the spectrum of large linear operators.

-While running gadgets requires a quantum computer, their form and realizing circuits can be described classically.
-This package allows one to design gadgets, snap them together into larger gadgets, and analyze their resource requirements and behavior.
+While running gadgets requires a quantum computer, their geometric form and realizing circuits can be described classically.
+This package allows the user to gadgets, snap them together into larger gadgets, visualize their output, and analyze their resource needs.

 Toward this, this README covers a variety of common methods for instantiating, modifying, combining, and visualizing gadgets.
 We pair these methods with coded examples wherever possible.